reinvantveer/edna-ld/etl/README.md

 # CSV to MongoDB ETL package

+# Installation
+- Windows: use the OSGeo4W installer for python-gdal

 # TODO:
 - [ ] Test for binary CSV files
 - [ ] Process MIF/MID files using GDAL